 The addition of fats such as sesame oil or extra virgin olive oil helps increase fat macros for those on a keto diet.

 My awesome keto version of the egg drop soup only has 4 net carbs and 75 calories per bowl.

 Traditional Egg Drop Soup

-My first question was, “What’s In Egg Drop Soup?” because I really didn’t know apart from eggs and broth.
+My first question was, “What’s In Egg Drop Soup?” because I really didn’t know apart from eggs and bone broth.

 Well, I wasn’t too far off because this is a simple egg drop soup without all the fuss.

 What is Egg Drop Soup?

 Egg Drop Soup is a Chinese recipe that consists of eggs whisked up in a bowl then streamed and swirled into a hot chicken broth.

 The eggs cook up quickly in the soup offering strands of eggs that are so tender and full of flavour in the bone broth.